One Recipe for a More Equal World: Mass Death

 That’s true, but you could argue that there was need for the violence [to happen somewhere].
 So if people in Russia go and kill all the rich people, that doesn’t mean violence occurred in other countries, but they know it can happen and did happen.
 That happened with the French Revolution too—the monarchies of Europe said, “That’s really terrible, they’re cutting off the heads of aristocrats, we have to snuff this out and invade France and put it down.”

-How do you untangle correlation versus causality here—the extent to which inequality might be affected by major shock events and how it might help bring them about?
+How do you untangle correlation are causality here—the extent to which inequality might be affected by major shock events and how it might help bring them about?

 The problem is it’s very difficult to construct some kind of complete feedback loop with violence and inequality.
 People haven’t studied this intensely enough—there’s surprisingly little work, if any, that looks at whether inequality is behind certain kinds of violent shocks.
 You’d expect that people would have done this systematically; turns out they haven’t.
 I hope what I did and what others have done will inspire people to work more on this in the future.
 But as of now I can’t see any kind of systematic relationship going the other way—from high inequality to violent shocks.